SAP-samples/abap-cheat-sheets/README.md

 Use the abapGit plug-in to install the <em>ABAP Cheat Sheets</em> by carrying out the following steps:

-1. In your ABAP cloud project, create a package, for example, `ZABAP_CHEAT_SHEETS` as target package.
-It is recommended that you assign the package to a transport request suitable for demo content.
+1. In your ABAP cloud project, create a package, for example, `ZABAP_CHEAT_SHEETS` as the target package.
+It is recommended that you assign the package to a transport request that is suitable for demo content.
 2. Add the package to the *Favorite Packages* in the *Project Explorer* view in ADT.
 3. To add the <em>abapGit Repositories</em> view to the <em>ABAP</em> perspective, choose `Window` → `Show View` → `Other...` from the menu bar and choose `abapGit Repositories`.
-4. On the <em>abapGit Repositories</em> view, click the `+` icon in the top right corner of the ADT tab to link a new abapGit repository.
+4. In the <em>abapGit Repositories</em> view, click the `+` icon in the upper right corner of the ADT tab to link a new abapGit repository.
   <br>![ADT](./files/abapGit_Repositories.png)

-5. The *Link abapGit Repository* pop-up is displayed.
-Insert the following URL:
+5. The *Link abapGit Repository* popup appears.
+Enter the following URL:

 ```
 https://github.com/SAP-samples/abap-cheat-sheets.git